 First, employment protection laws make it hard for firms to lay off workers, meaning that they are reluctant to grow and hire workers in the first place.
 Strong employment protection laws also mean that workers pondering on becoming entrepreneurs give up a high level of income security and seniority benefits at their current workplace, making the option of becoming an entrepreneur less desirable.
 Second, minimum wage laws and collective wage setting directly raise the costs of hiring workers and expanding the business.
-Third, social insurance systems in a country also impose additional wage costs, as they require firms to pay social security taxes and provide social security benefits to workers.
+Third, social insurance systems in a country also impose additional wage costs as they require firms to pay social security taxes and provide social security benefits to workers.

 Evidence suggests that these labor market regulations are much more harmful for sectors in which employment volatility is high.
-Pagés-Serra and Micco (2008) showed that employment protection reduces the size of sectors characterized by high intrinsic labor volatility, and Cuñat and Melitz (2007) showed that countries with less flexible labor market policies tend to specialize (in terms of international trade) in sectors with low labor volatility.
+Micco and Pagés-Serra (2008) show that employment protection reduces the size of sectors characterized by high intrinsic labor volatility, and Cuñat and Melitz (2007) show that countries with less flexible labor market policies tend to specialize (in terms of international trade) in sectors with low labor volatility.

-But sectors with high labor volatility are also those sectors in which venture capital firms thrive, as they specialize in dealing with situations of high risk and high information asymmetries.
-Fallick et al. (2006) showed that job hopping is extremely high in Silicon Valley, as it facilitates the reallocation of talent to firms with superior innovations.
-Bozkaya and Kerr (2011) documented that labor volatility tends to be higher in venture capital-backed firms in Europe than in similar nonventure-backed firms.
-Data from the global entrepreneurship monitor show a clear negative correlation between stickiness of labor protections and the share of population involved in high-growth expectation early-stage entrepreneurship (Bosma and Levie, 2010).
+But sectors with high labor volatility are also those sectors in which venture capital firms thrive since they specialize in dealing with situations of high risk and high information asymmetries.
+Fallick, Fleischman, and Rebitzer (2006) show that job hopping is extremely high in Silicon Valley, as it facilitates the reallocation of talent to firms with superior innovations.
+Bozkaya and Kerr (2011) document that labor volatility tends to be higher in venture capital backed firms in Europe than in similar non-venture backed firms.
+Data from the global entrepreneurship monitor shows a clear negative correlation between stickiness of labor protections and the share of population involved in high-growth expectation early stage entrepreneurship (Bosma and Levie, 2010).9